alvst/homebridge-switchbot-thermostat/README.md

 - ### If using OpenAPI Connection

-0. Configure the Switchbot Plugin:
+0. Install/Configure the Switchbot Plugin:
 1. Download SwitchBot App on App Store or Google Play Store
 2. Register a SwitchBot account and log in into your account
 3. Generate an Token within the App